andrewm24/andrewm24.github.io/README.md

 - Log in and pick a trainer before choosing your starter Pokémon
 - Earn XP for each focus session (+10) and journal entry (+5) to level Pokémon
 - Capture new Pokémon for your Pokédex as total XP milestones are met
-- Search journal entries and export them as JSON
+- Search journal entries and export or import them as JSON
+- Tag entries and filter by tag

 ## Usage